 Depending on the foundry, workers can be exposed to other hazardous substances including aluminium, lead and chlorine.
 Solvents can also be a risk if the foundry is involved in spraying processes.

-Ferrous foundry particle exposure can lead to respiratory problems including asthma and therefore is an occupational hygiene concern.
+Ferrous foundry particle exposure can lead to respiratory problems including asthma and is, therefore, an occupational hygiene concern.

 Silicosis can develop among workers who have many years of exposure to silica dust and new evidence suggests that long term exposure can increase the risk of getting lung cancer.
-As silica is linked to cancer, it is even more imperative that the exposure risk should be reduced to as low levels as is reasonably possible.
+Consequently, the exposure risk must be reduced to as low a level as is reasonably possible.
 Employers have a duty under the Control of Substances Hazardous to Health (COSHH) Regulations 2005, to asses and control the health risks to their workers of hazardous substances in the workplace.

-By using blower-driven air, the JetBlack Safety range of personnel Cleaning Stations and Cleaning Booths can provide a safe and convenient solution for personnel clean-down.
-What’s more, the full product range has been designed as an easy-to-use alternative to compressed air, as the low pressure, high velocity air produced poses no threat to safety and can be directed at almost any part of the body.
-This gives organisations peace of mind and users a completely safe solution for all de-dusting operations.
+By using blower-driven air, the JetBlack Safety range of personnel Cleaning Booths can provide a safer and more convenient solution for personnel clean-down.
+What’s more, the full product range has been designed as an easy-to-use alternative to compressed air, as the low pressure, high-velocity air produced poses no threat to the safety and can be directed at almost any part of the body.
+This gives organisations peace of mind and users a safer solution for all de-dusting operations.

-The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing sand and metal particles from employees’ work clothes without the operator having to remove any clothing or PPE equipment – a process which typically takes no longer than 20 seconds.
+The JetBlack Safety Cleaning Booth is particularly suited to agitating and removing sand and metal particles from employees’ work clothes; a process which typically takes no longer than 30 seconds.
 The dust is then safely extracted away from the user and collected in the HEPA H14 extractor.